-Follow the proper steps to be sure the vehicle will not move.
-See Shifting Into Park on page 9-22.
+If the vehicle is left with the engine running, follow the proper steps to be sure the vehicle will not move.
+See Shifting Into Park on page 9-18 and Engine Exhaust on page 9-20.

-If parking on a hill and pulling a trailer, see Driving Characteristics and Towing Tips on page 9-49.
+If parking on a hill and pulling a trailer, see Driving Characteristics and Towing Tips on page 9-42.